bbranquinho/skip-the-dishes/README.md

 ## 4. Architecture

+Many things are considered for the proposed solution, the following figures show a domain architecture and a basic conceptual architecture based on domain modules.

+### 4.1.
+Domain Architecture

 The proposed solution uses some concepts like DDD, Event Sourcing, and CQRS.
 Some details of these concepts are available in:

   #### DDD: https://martinfowler.com/tags/domain%20driven%20design.html